UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 In other words, we want to apply the `max` function *row-wise.*
 Before we use `apply`, we will again use `loc[]` to select only the count columns so we can see all the columns in the data frame's output easily in the book.
-So for this demonstration, the data set we are operating on looks like this.

 ```{code-cell} ipython3
 region_lang.loc[:, "mother_tongue":"lang_known"]
 ```

+In order to tell `apply` that we want to work row-wise (as opposed to acting on each column individually, which is the default behavior), we just specify the argument `axis=1`.
-Now we use `apply` with argument `axis=1`, to tell Python that we would like the `max` function to be applied across, and within, a row, as opposed to being applied on a column
+For example, in the case of the `max` function, this tells Python that we would like the `max` within each row of the input, as opposed to being applied on each column.
-(which is the default behavior of `apply`).

 ```{code-cell} ipython3
 region_lang.loc[:, "mother_tongue":"lang_known"].apply(max, axis=1)